Skip to main content

 Answer Key

-Activity 5: Linear relationship ; Non-linear, allows current in one direction ; Increases, then levels off
+Activity 5: Linear relationship ; Non-linear, increases then plateaus ; Current flows in one direction

 Want a customised worksheet?